jbizic/kontrola/README.md

 Front app have few pages like form for insert new employees into db, result of this action, and finally representations of employee table in list form.

-Front look are made whery simple.
+Front look are made very simple.
 I skipped to made more complex in interest of time.
 As it would require for me to go on line and research it.
 If needed I can research, would made like e.g PrimeFaces and implement it.